YHLeong/EGL314_TeamC/Markdown/CodeLogic.md

 - When the GUI is closed, the `finally` stops `root.mainloop()`and ensures that all GPIO pins are reseted properly with `GPIO.cleanup()`, preventing possible conflicts when rerunning the code

+# Update of code from randomiser.py

+## Addition of a raspberry pi 3 7" touchscreen

+- when the game launches, the tkinter Gui is launched in fullscreen mode `root.attributes ("-fullscreen", True)`

+- when esc is pressed,  a event is activated, and fullscreen mode is exited `root.bind("<Escape>", lambda event: root.attributes("-fullscreen", False))`

+## New game variables
+- tracking of current sequence number

+- tracking of amount of errors

+- tracking of numbers of restarts and limiting the number of restarts to 3.
+When number of restarts hits 0, game ends.

+- limiting the total time for a stage to 20 seconds.
+When the 20 seconds ends, considered as one error.